Breeding Week 2026

 - Controlling dairy production costs in 2026

-Owen McPartland and Michael Freaney, Teagasc Dairy Advisers
+Owen McPartland and Michael Freaney, Teagasc Dairy Advisors

 - Update on the Pasture Profit and Clover Indexes